nsryan2/scav_hunt/README.md

 but I promise it's worth it.
 It might look like a lot of front-end work, but it will change your life!

+### Viewing Local Changes
+This repo is equipped with jekyll capabilities, so you can fork and clone this repo like any other and when you're ready to see the changes locally you can put:
+`jekyll serve`
+into the command line and it should pop right up.
+If it doesn't, check the gemfile and make sure everything is installed.

+### Non-breaking Changes
+If you're unfamiliar with html or css don't worry, they're super straightforward.
+Similar to LaTEX, if you just edit the normal looking words you'll be fine.

 ### All the Github You'll Need for Simple Edits
 * Create a [github](https://github.com/login)
 * Open you command line/prompt